Ayoush/commit-history-modifier/README.md

 # ComMIt-hIStoRy-mOdiFIeR
-Testing some Sub process for moDiFying coMMiT histoRy
+Testing some Sub process for moDiFYing coMMiT histoRy